unChaz/sci-fi-5e/srd/mechanics/combat.md

 A target with **three-quarters cover** has a +5 bonus to AC and Dexterity saving throws.
 A target has three-quarters cover if about three-quarters of it is covered by an obstacle.
 The obstacle might be a portcullis, an bullet slit, or a thick tree trunk.

-A target with **total cover** can’t be targeted directly by an attack or a spell, although some spells can reach such a target by including it in an area of effect.
+A target with **total cover** can’t be targeted directly by an attack or a tek skill, although some tek skills can reach such a target by including it in an area of effect.
 A target has total cover if it is completely concealed by an obstacle.

 ### Damage and Healing

 Injury and the risk of death are constant companions of those who explore fantasy gaming worlds.
-The thrust of a sword, a well-placed bullet, or a blast of flame from a *fireball* spell all have the potential to damage, or even kill, the hardiest of creatures.
+The thrust of a sword, a well-placed bullet, or a blast of flame from a *fireball* tek skill all have the potential to damage, or even kill, the hardiest of creatures.

 #### Hit Points